A vasectomy is a minor outpatient surgical procedure that effectively prevents pregnancy

 Finally, a vasectomy will not affect your sex life.
 Despite some popular myths, having a vasectomy will not affect your sex drive or your performance.

-If you are considering having a vasectomy, you can put your faith in the experience and expertise of our Urology Austin physicians.
+If you are considering this procedure, you can put your faith in the experience and expertise of our Urology Austin physicians.
 Contact us to make an appointment and learn more about how a vasectomy may work for you.
 We serve patients from Austin, Round Rock, Cedar Park, and the surrounding areas.